A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Introduction

-\textit{Introduction.} The nitrogen-vacancy (NV) center in diamond has emerged as a powerful and versatile quantum system with applications as sources of non-classical light, as high-precision sensors, and as qubits for quantum information technology \cite{Dobrovitski2013}.
+Nitrogen-vacancy (NV) centers in diamond have emerged as powerful and versatile quantum systems with applications as sources of non-classical light, as high-precision sensors, and as qubits for quantum information technology \cite{Dobrovitski2013}.
 The electron spin of the NV center unites several essential properties required for quantum information processing (QIP).
 Its quantum coherence is preserved over long times, even at elevated temperatures, and it allows for optical preparation and read-out, as well as quantum gate operations via radio-frequency (rf) excitation, at the level of a single-NV center.
 One of the remaining challenges on the way towards diamond-based QIP is the establishment of a scalable architecture allowing for the coherent coupling between NV spins.
 A controlled coupling is required to realize a two-qubit gate such as controlled-phase (CPHASE) or controlled-not (CNOT) which forms a universal set of quantum gates in combination with single-qubit gates.
-Controlled operations between the NV electron spin and a nearby nuclear spin have been performed using a combination of rf and microwave pulses \cite{Gaebel2006}.
-Entanglement generation can be achieved between the electron spins of two nearby NV centers on the basis of static dipolar interactions \cite{Dolde2013}.
+Controlled operations between the NV electron spin and a nearby nuclear spin have been performed using a combination of rf and microwave pulses \cite{Gaebel2006}, whereas entanglement generation can be achieved between the electron spins of two nearby NV centers on the basis of static dipolar interactions \cite{Dolde2013}, and between NV center spins separated by several meters \cite{Pfaff2012}, and subsequently over more than one kilometer \cite{Hensen2015} via a non-deterministic coincidence measurement protocol.
 Here, we propose and theoretically analyze a fully controllable and switchable coupling between the spins of distant NV centers coupled to the same mode of a surrounding optical cavity (Fig.~\ref{fig:system}).